Keksuccino/docs_fancymenu/action-scripts.md

 - **Description:** Sends an HTTP request; can store the response in a variable
 - **Value Required:** Yes - HTTP request configuration

-This action allows you to send data to REST APIs, webhooks, or any HTTP endpoint.
+> This action allows you to send data to REST APIs, webhooks, or any HTTP endpoint.
-Supports various authentication methods, custom headers, and different request types.
+> Supports various authentication methods, custom headers, and different request types.
+>

-This action also allows you to store the response of the request in a FancyMenu variable for later use!
+> This action also allows you to store the response of the request in a FancyMenu variable for later use!
+{.is-info}

 ## Manage Resource Pack (`manage_resource_pack`)
 - **Description:** Enable/disable/toggle a resource pack by display name (optional reload)